Tips on Managing the Email Blizzard

 email from some domains altogether.
 Sometimes you have no care

-whatsoever for mail form some domains—just filter them out completely, or at
+whatsoever for mail from some domains—just filter them out completely, or at

-least set the filters to go automatically into a file to look at later—perhaps
+least set the filters to go automatically into a file to look at later.
+Sure, if you make lots of filters you’ll

-filters you’ll eventually lose some incoming mail you’d rather have read (your
+eventually lose some incoming mail you’d rather have read (your brother kidding

-brother kidding you about turning 40 and saying the word “Viagra” in his email)
+you about turning 40 and saying the word “Viagra” in his email) but it is

 - Make lots of files.
 Increasingly email is becoming the